5 Tips for SEO Topic Clustering

 For example, creating a pillar page (let’s say, for marketing) allows you to branch off into different topics that are related to the pillar.
 Anything that is remotely connected to the pillar you created can be considered a topic in itself (like marketing tips, marketing trends, marketing guides, etc.).
 This allows you to connect content with interlinked hyperlinks and rank it higher than it would otherwise be ranked.

-Search engines such as Google, Bing and Yahoo have already implemented topic clustering as a means to provide more relevant and useful results for their users.
+Search engines have already implemented topic clustering as a means to provide more relevant and useful results for their users.
 Some of the most important benefits to consider when thinking about topic clustering in your content planning are:

 Topics are relevant to your audience and not just algorithms or keywords.